Intel-bigdata/SSM/docs/block-level-ec.md

 Case 1.
 Convert 3x replica file to block EC file
 ----------------------------------------

-For some existing 3x replication large files, user many wants to convert them to block EC files to save storage space.
+For some existing 3x replication large files, user may want to convert them to block EC files to save storage space.
 Apply block EC rule to the files or the directories will trigger the conversion in background.

 <img src="./image/block-ec-convert.png" width="624" height="125" />